anilkunwar/phimatmicrotransformer2026/explainable_concept_graph/README.md

 [![integratedllmgraphte](https://img.shields.io/badge/thermoelectrics-v3-brightgreen)](https://thermoelectrics-concept-graph-microtransformer3.streamlit.app/) (Options of query-distilled concept graph and default entirety analysis concept graph, Customizable nodes in the Concept Graph)

-v4: LLM query and graph stage share the different RAM space
+v4: LLM query and graph stage share the different RAM space.
+Since the GraphSAGE takes around 600 MB, loading microtransformer on top of it causes OOM. so , cache and offline loading of graph  will be made

 [![integratedllmgraphte](https://img.shields.io/badge/thermoelectrics-v4-red)](https://thermoelectrics-concept-graph-microtransformer4.streamlit.app/) (Options of query-distilled concept graph and default entirety analysis concept graph, Customizable nodes in the Concept Graph)